Photography Tips: How to get that great shot while on holidays

-After travelling throughout Europe extensively, we’ve come across many beautiful structures whether it be churches, museums or the eiffel tower.
+After travelling throughout Europe extensively, we’ve come across many beautiful structures whether it be churches, museums or the Eiffel tower.
 When taking the photo, remember to get some diversity and try putting the structure in the corner of the frame, or get down low and take the photo looking up at the structure.
 The options are endless!!
-Be creative – try out many different angles and check them out on the laptop afterwards and you can decide which ones to keep!
+Be creative – try out many different angles and check them out on the laptop afterward and you can decide which ones to keep!

 Night photography .. probably the trickiest of them all.
 In the past, we have found it quite difficult to get the perfect night time shot.
-However with our Sony NEX-6 and the incredible easy to use settings, this isn’t too tricky for us now!
+However, with our Sony NEX-6 and the incredibly easy to use settings, this isn’t too tricky for us now!
 To be technical, it is all about the shutter speed… but in simple terms, we use either intelligent auto, night portrait or hand held night scene and lean on something stable so the camera doesn’t move when you press the button in… Another sure tip is to use a tripod to ensure your camera is steady – this will help keep your night time image clear.
 With these couple of tips, you will be sure to capture the perfect photo!
 Simple as that!

 Got the basics? ready to move on from intelligent auto?

 There are three pillars in photography underlying the manual settings.
-There are many detailed guides and reviews online,but in simple terms:
+There are many detailed guides and reviews online, but in simple terms:

 - ISO – the International Standards Organisation set the sensitivity ratings for cameras.
 Examples of ISO: 100, 200, 400, 800, 1600.When you change your ISO setting, you’re adjusting your camera’s sensitivity to light.
 Low numbers represent a lower sensitivity to available light, while high numbers mean more sensitivity.
-Whilst handy to increase the sensitivity to light (in low light conditions), allowing you to take photos without the use of a flash, it comes at a cost, as the ISO increases, so does the grain/noise in the images.You should always try and stick to your camera’s base ISO (generally a 100 or 200) to get the highest quality photos.
+Whilst handy to increase the sensitivity to light (in low light conditions), allowing you to take photos without the use of a flash, it comes at a cost, as the ISO increases, so do the grain/noise in the images.You should always try and stick to your camera’s base ISO (generally a 100 or 200) to get the highest quality photos.

-- Aperture – the magic of blurring items such as the background or ensuring everything is sharp and in focus.Basically, aperture is the depth of field, created through a hole within the lens.
+- Aperture – the magic of blurring items such as the background or ensuring everything is sharp and in focus.Basically, the aperture is the depth of field, created through a hole within the lens.
 The size of the hole is adjustable and the purpose is to allow light to travel into the camera body.
 The larger the hole, the more light passes to the camera sensor.Aperture is the “f” numbers in the adjustable settings.
-Examples of f-numbers are: f/0.7, f/0.8/, f1.0, … f/4.0, f/5.6, … f/32.0, f/38.0 and so forth.A large f-number such as f/38, (smaller hole in lens) will result in all items within the frame to be in focus, while a small f-number such as f/1.4 will focus on the foreground and the background will become blurry.
+Examples of f-numbers are: f/0.7, f/0.8/, f1.0, … f/4.0, f/5.6, … f/32.0, f/38.0 and so forth.A large f-number such as f/38, (smaller hole in the lens) will result in all items within the frame to be in focus, while a small f-number such as f/1.4 will focus on the foreground and the background will become blurry.